wrapl/minilang/docs/library/sequence.rst

-:mini:`fun zip(Sequence₁: sequence, ...: sequence, Sequenceₙ: sequence, Function: any): sequence` Returns a new sequence that draws values :mini:`Vᵢ` from each of :mini:`Sequenceᵢ` and then produces :mini:`Functon(V₁, V₂, ..., Vₙ)`.
+:mini:`fun zip(Sequence₁: sequence, ...: sequence, Sequenceₙ: sequence, Function: any): sequence` Returns a new sequence that produces :mini:`Function(V₁₁, ..., Vₙ₁), Function(V₁₂, ..., Vₙ₂), ...` where :mini:`Vᵢⱼ` is the :mini:`j`-th value produced by :mini:`Sequenceᵢ`.

    The sequence stops produces values when any of the :mini:`Sequenceᵢ` stops.

+:mini:`fun cart(Sequence₁: sequence, ...: sequence, Sequenceₙ: sequence, Function: any): sequence` Returns a new sequence that produces :mini:`Function(V₁, V₂, ..., Vₙ)` for all possible combinations of :mini:`V₁, ..., Vₙ`, where :mini:`Vᵢ` are the values produced by :mini:`Sequenceᵢ`.

 :mini:`fun pair(Sequence₁: sequence, Sequence₂: sequence): sequence`